 DESCRIPTION: This NIH-funded project is conducted in collaboration with the technology company Q2i, developer of the Opioid Addiction Recover Support platform (OARS).
 In Phase 1 of the study, we will conduct interviews with physicians and patients using OARS to determine the feasibility and acceptability of using the platform in a primary care setting.
 The platform will then be modified according to our results and we will move into a second phase to assess the effectiveness of OARS in improving opioid agonist treatment outcomes and to evaluate sustainability and return on investment.

-STATUS: This study is currently in Phase 1.
+STATUS: This study has completed enrollment and is currently in the data analysis phase.